Creative, PhD Student, Culture Maven

 Hey, y’all!
-I am a classic Millennial multi-hyphenate.
-I am a University of Florida Cultural Heritage Communications PhD student, independent writer/journalist, university lecturer and public speaker.
-With deep joy, I also share that my latest pivot is ethno-culture consulting.
+I am Imani, a Millennial multi-hyphenate.
+While I am a University of Florida Cultural Heritage Communications PhD student, independent writer/journalist, university lecturer and public speaker, my latest pivot is ethno-culture consulting.
 This means I observe, research, explore, synthesize and inform others about the layered ways that ethnic origins, cultural practices, language(s), and customs help shape how we communicate as human beings.
-As an anecdotal aside, my social circles are pretty diverse.
-Further, an elder shared that I apparently have “a kind face”, which may explain why so many people, from so many walks of life seek me out for cultural input.

 As a PhD student, I explore communication practices, histories and mechanisms.
 I research these issues to help place into contemporary context many ways that diverse cultural groups communicate with people who are both “in” their group(s) and “outside” of their group(s).

 As a multigenerational Black/Afro-Atlantic woman from Florida, who was educated in art school, two HBCUs and an R-1 flagship institution, I know diverse ways of knowing and cultural customs.
 I developed practices (code switches, networking strategies and more) that reflect sensitivity to different social groups (without sacrificing personal integrity and honesty).